ChrisMBrooks/OpentronColonyPicker/README.md

 A custome Labware definitionf file is also provided and must be manually imported using the OT-2 Host PC application.

 #### Dependencies
-Python3 including the following packages: Opentron
+Python3 including the following packages: opentrons

-### ManInTheMiddle
+### ManInTheMiddle Client-Server
 A micro REST-style API to facilitate information exchange between the PiCam API and the OT-2 Client.
 The client also uses TensorFlow to detect potential colonies and return the corresponding x,y location coordinates.

 The pre-trained TensorFlow model, NeuralNetClient\frozen_inference_graph.pb, was adopted from the from the iGEMMarburg2019 project ([Link](https://2019.igem.org/Team:Marburg)).